AnotherCodeArtist/CEPWare/README.md

 # Structure
 In the folder "Setup" you find everything that is needed to set up the application.
 Here you have:
 * Python Setup Script: This script automatically sets up the CEPware environment.
 * Python Data Generator: This script sends generated data according to the specified use case to Apache Flink.
+It offers four simulation methods:
+- Fire
+- MinMax
+- Failure
 * Python Docker Clear Script: This script deletes the whole CEPware docker environment.
 * docker-compose.yml: This yaml file contains the configuration for the docker environment and is used by Docker Compose.